 Enniscorthy.
 Tel: 053 9237596 - This award-winning centre offers a fascinating insight into the birth of modern democracy in Ireland.
 The family friendly centre tells the epic and heroic tale of the 1798 Rebellion and its aftermath using the latest multimedia and interactive computers and an audiovisual presentation.
 After your tour, relax in the restaurant or browse around the craft shop.

 Summer (Apr-Sep) Mon-Fri 09.30-17.00; Sat, Winter (Oct-Mar) Mon-Fri 10.00-16.00;

 Contact: Sean Reidy

 Duncannon.
 Tel: 051 389454 - An Iron Age fortification once occupied the site of this imposing military fort which dates from the era of the Spanish Armada (1588), with some modern additions.
-Attractions include a cafŽ, craft shop, maritime museum, craft centre and artist studio.
+Attractions include a café, craft shop, maritime museum, craft centre and artist studio.
 Cockleshell Art Gallery and Pirates Den.
-Open: April to September, daily, 9.30am to 5.30pm.
-Guided tours daily, rest of year, please phone for appointment.
-Admission applies.

 Irish Agricultural Museum

 Johnstown Castle, Wexford.
 Tel: 053 9171247 The Irish Agricultural Museum is set in the extensive farm building of the former farmyard of Johnstown Castle and features many aspects of rural life.
 The exhibitions cover farm and rural transport, rural crafts, all the major farming and farm dwelling activities.
 The adjoining extension houses a large exhibition on the Potato Famine and the 1840’s Great Famine.
 Museum -